Advertisement

 Beat Cancer

-Most people know about annual mammograms, colonoscopies and Pap smears to detect cancer, but many are surprised to learn that dentists provide an important cancer screening, too.
-When a dentist looks all around your mouth and asks you to stick out your tongue, he or she is looking for signs of oral cancer, such as a lump or a white or red patch of skin.
-This exam is especially important for those who use tobacco products or drink alcohol because they're at higher risk of developing oral cancers.
+Many people know about screenings like mammograms, colonoscopies, and Pap smears to detect cancer, but many are surprised to learn that dentists provide an important cancer screening, too.
+When a dentist looks all around your mouth and asks you to stick out your tongue, they are looking for signs of oral cancer, such as a lump or a white or red patch of skin.
+This exam is especially important for people who use tobacco products or drink alcohol because they're at higher risk of developing oral cancers.
 Regular exams can help catch these cancers early and give you the best chance of a successful treatment.

 6 / 9